PAS-C01 Operations and Maintenance Practice Question

 Perform a rolling update by updating the Auto Scaling group's launch configuration with a new AMI.

-Option C is correct because a rolling update with a launch template allows replacing instances one at a time, maintaining capacity.
-Option A is wrong because stopping all instances causes downtime.
-Option B is wrong because patching via SSM may cause simultaneous reboots.
-Option D is wrong because creating a new ASG and shifting traffic is more complex.
+A rolling update with a launch template allows replacing instances one at a time, maintaining capacity.
+Option A is wrong because creating a new Auto Scaling group and shifting traffic using Route 53 is more complex and may cause downtime during the traffic shift.
+Option B is wrong because patching all instances at once via SSM may cause simultaneous reboots, leading to downtime.
+Option D is wrong because stopping all instances, applying patches, then starting them causes downtime.

 Answer analysis